cozycoder-app/website/content/blog/cozycoder-vision/index.md

 ## What's wrong with AI tools?

 Currently, the way how LLMs are used by developers is through a web based chat interface like claude.ai or through some IDE integration like Github Copilot.
-Some developers are even using IDEs or editors just because of their promises on AI integration like Coursor.
+Some developers are even using IDEs or editors simply because of their promises on AI integration like Coursor.

-I also used Github Copilot in VS Code for a while.
-But then I switched Neovim and Copilot became less useful.
+I also used Github Copilot in VS Code for a while but then I switched Neovim and Copilot became less useful.
 So I canceled my Copilot subscription and stopped using it.
-I prefer to use an excellent editor without AI over picking my editor based on its AI capabilities.
-And in general I don't find AI autocompletion very useful.
+I prefer to use an excellent editor without AI over picking my editor based on its AI capabilities - and in general I don't find AI autocompletion very useful.
 The main feature of Copilot I used, was the chat.
 Chat is probably the best way to interact with a LLM today.

 But I am not very satisfied with the limited experience of chats.
 Let's take a simple example:
 You are setting up a new project - e.g. a microservice with an API in your enterprise environment.
-You start asking Copilot to add a HTTP server and an endpoint.
-You ask it for a database connection and some SQL to query the database.
+You start by asking Copilot to add a HTTP server and an endpoint.
+You then ask it for a database connection and some SQL to query the database.
 You get pretty far with it just by letting Copilot generate all the boilerplate code for you.
-Then you copy it to files and commit them.
+Finally, you copy the result to files and commit them.

 The next time, you wanna setup a new project, you start from scratch.

 But why?
 Why can't you just fork the previous chat at some point to reuse some parts of the conversation to create another project?
-Why can't the LLM just take the generated code and create a pull request in your companies Github enterprise installation?
+Why can't the LLM just take the generated code and create a pull request in your company's Github enterprise installation?
 Why can't you share the conversation with your colleagues, so they can fork it and reuse it as well?

 ## Giving Developers more Control